keithrozario/lambda-cache/README.md

 # Usage

-To begin caching parameters, secrets or S3, decorate your function's handler with the right decorator:
+To begin caching parameters, secrets or S3 objects, decorate your function's handler with the right decorator:

 ```python